Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Timing analysis

 We remark that, although the optimised GPR model does not provide any physical insights, it provides a means to evaluate derivatives of the timing residuals, which can be used to compute the observable parameters $\nu$ and $\dot{\nu}$.
 The derivatives and their uncertainties were evaluated analytically using the formalism outlined by \cite{brook16}.
-The predicted evolution in $\nu$ and $\dot{\nu}$ are indicated in the middle and bottom panels of Figure~\ref{Fig:main_plot} and in Figure~\ref{Fig:spin_par_comp}, suggesting that these values are entirely consistent with those derived using the classical timing approach in the previous section and by \citet{hu23}.
-For the sake of clarity, we note that the timing segments 2 and 3, as reported in Table~\ref{Tab:timing} and mentioned in Section~\ref{sec:coherent-timing}, are treated as one single segment when using the GPR method.
-We refer to this segment as segment 2 hereafter (i.e. the middle orange shaded region in Figure~\ref{Fig:main_plot}).
+The derived evolution in $\nu$ and $\dot{\nu}$ are indicated in the middle and bottom panels of Figure~\ref{Fig:main_plot} and in Figure~\ref{Fig:spin_par_comp}, suggesting that these values are generally consistent with those derived using the phase coherent timing approach in the previous section and by \citet{hu23}.

-Our analysis suggests that the onset of the X-ray outburst (close to August 1st 2020) triggered a dramatic change in the spin parameters, especially with the magnitude of $\dot{\nu}$ increasing by a factor of more than 70\%, before reaching values close to the pre-outburst level a few months later.
-Possible physical reasons for such a complex variation in the spin parameters will be discussed further in Section~\ref{sec:discussion}.
+Our analysis suggests that the onset of the X-ray outburst (in the period between May-June 2020) triggered a dramatic change in the spin parameters, especially with the magnitude of $\dot{\nu}$ showing a relative increase (i.e. $\frac{\Delta \dot{\nu}}{\dot{\nu}}$) of more than 7\%, before reaching values close to the pre-outburst level a few months later.
+Possible physical explanation for such a complex variation in the spin parameters will be discussed further in Section~\ref{sec:discussion}.